GET STARTED | Get Your Fair Cash Offer Today

 Appearance: White, pale gray, or light green; powdery or fluffy

-Often dismissed as efflorescence (salt deposits) or dust โ€” but white mold is a real health risk.
-Aspergillus is both allergenic and toxigenic, with some species linked to serious lung infections in immunocompromised individuals.
+Often dismissed as efflorescence or dust — but white mold is a real health risk.
 Extremely common on attic roof decking in Buffalo homes with poor ventilation.
 Often found on basement concrete walls.

-๐Ÿ“Œ Attic roof decking and rafters, basement concrete walls, crawl spaces, around HVAC systems
+📍 Attic roof decking and rafters, basement concrete walls, crawl spaces, around HVAC systems

 Dry Rot Mold